aboutbits/react-pagination/readme.md

 - [NextJS Router](#nextjs-router-based-pagination): Use this hook if you want to keep track of the state in the URL and your project is using NextJS.

-### useSearchAndPagination
+### useQueryAndPagination

-This hook supports the combination of a search value and pagination and manages the state of the search value, and the pagination values.
+This hook supports the combination of query parameters and pagination and manages the state of the query parameter values and the pagination values.

 #### The hook supports following configuration parameter object: